ChaoticBuilder/Ultrabell/README.md

 *This isn't your ordinary SM64 Development build.
 There are secrets hidden within...*

 INTRO:
+Welcome to Ultrabell! *Enjoy your stay, as **Mario's Kingdom is endless!***

-Welcome to Ultrabell!
-One of the very many hacks of SM64 that aim to recreate a beta build of the game.
+Ultrabell is one of the very many hacks of SM64 that aim to recreate a beta build of the game.
-Ultrabell is a hack that takes place in the December 1995 - January 1996 development timeline, a real development phase with my own fake name I created. it's in-between the demos shown off at Shoshinkai, (later known as Space World) and E3 1996.
+It takes place in-between the demos shown off at Shoshinkai, (later known as Space World) and E3 1996.
+(Dec '95 - Jan '96)

 I've made several changes that recreate beta mechanics / content, fix (a few) bugs, add in my own custom content including brand new levels, and other various things!